DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-cielo.md

 **WARNING:** Only the 1st transaction is subjected to anti-fraud analysis

-## Cancellation of Recurrence in Checkout Cielo.
+## Cancellation of Recurrence in Checkout Cielo

 Recurrence cancellation occurs within Checkout Cielo's Backoffice, also on the "ORDERS" tab.
 Just: